AlehAnishchanka/aleh.anishchanka-cv/cv.md

 * about me:\
 I have been working as a **PHP** developer at ARTBYTE.AGENCY since February 2022.\
-I currently focusing on the development and customization of CMS **Bitrix24** components and modernization of that CMS\ in accordance with the clints' requirements.
+I am currently focusing on the development and customization of CMS **Bitrix24** components and modernization of that CMS\ in accordance with the clints' requirements.
 I also develop various reports as regards such CMS.
 I have experience \
 in chatbot development, as well as integration of B24 with other systems.\
 I worked as a **PHP** programmer at STiM for 4 years (2018-2022).
 My core task was to customize and maintain CMS system **Bitrix24**\